-It is PRDOH's intent to ensure that programs and activities will be made known and accessible to all interested and eligible individuals.
+The goal of PRDOH is to ensure the widespread dissemination and accessibility of programs and activities for all individuals interested and eligible to receive their benefits.
 In collaboration with subrecipients and other partners, PRDOH will ensure that its CDBG-DR/MIT programs are adequately marketed across the Island, especially to those in impacted and historically underserved areas, as well as targeted to the underserved and protected classes of people.